chinlan/chinlan.github.io/_posts/2020-09-20-domain-ssl-certificate-setting.md

 Because the domain is not purchased from AWS, so will need some setting in the external DNS server admin console:

 1. Verify the domain:
-Add the validation CNAME record in external DNS server admin console.
+Add the validation CNAME record in external DNS server admin console. -> (This seems not necessary?)

 2. Change the name server setting in external DNS server admin console.
 Check AWS NS record in the target hosted zone for the 4 name servers.